1375272391/android_device_coolpad_m18s/README.md

 ```
 ## Kernel

-i can't find it, but it has a perbuild kernel
+i can't find it, it only  has a perbuild kernel

 **Copyright 2019 The Android Open Source Project**